Neve Campbell

-Early life
+Early life and education

+Campbell was born in Guelph, Ontario, Canada, on October 3, 1973.
 Campbell's Dutch mother, Marnie (née Neve), is a yoga instructor and psychologist from Amsterdam.
 She descends from Sephardic Jews who immigrated to the Netherlands and converted to Catholicism.
-Her Scottish father, Gerry Campbell, immigrated to Canada from his native Glasgow, and taught high school drama classes in Mississauga, Ontario.
+Her Scottish father, Gerry Campbell, immigrated to Canada from Glasgow, Scotland, and taught high school drama classes at Lorne Park Secondary School in Mississauga, Ontario.
 Campbell's maternal grandparents ran a theatre company in the Netherlands, and her paternal grandparents were also performers.
-Campbell has an older brother, Christian Campbell, and two younger half-brothers, Alex Campbell and Damian Campbell.
+Campbell has an older brother, Christian Campbell, and two younger half-brothers, Alex Campbell and Damian McDonald.
 Her parents divorced when she was two.

-At age six, she saw a performance of The Nutcracker and decided she wanted to take ballet, enrolling at the Erinvale School of Dance.
+At age six, she saw a performance of The Nutcracker and decided she wanted to take ballet classes, enrolling at the Erinvale School of Dance.
 She later moved into residence at the National Ballet School of Canada, training there and appearing in performances of The Nutcracker and Sleeping Beauty.
-After accumulating numerous dance-related injuries, she moved into acting at age 15, performing in The Phantom of the Opera at the Canon Theatre in Toronto while attending John F. Ross Collegiate Vocational Institute in Guelph, where she trained in acting and worked in theatre.
+After accumulating numerous dance-related injuries, she retired from ballet and took up acting at age 15, performing in The Phantom of the Opera at the Canon Theatre in Toronto while attending John F. Ross Collegiate Vocational Institute in Guelph, where she trained in acting and worked in theatre.
 One of her classmates was actress Tara Strong.

-Campbell's early work included a 1980s Eaton's department store Christmas commercial, and a 1991 Coca-Cola commercial; she promoted the latter's sponsorship on Bryan Adams' Waking Up the Nation Tour (1991–1992).

 Career

+Early work

+Campbell's early work included a 1980s Eaton's department store Christmas commercial and a 1991 Coca-Cola commercial; she promoted Coca Cola's sponsorship on Bryan Adams's Waking Up the Nation Tour (1991–1992).
+She made an uncredited cameo appearance on the series My Secret Identity in 1991.
+The next year, she played the minor role of Laura Capelli on an episode of The Kids in the Hall and landed her first starring role as Daisy in the Canadian drama series Catwalk.
+She subsequently made several guest appearances on various Canadian television shows, such as Are You Afraid of the Dark? and Kung Fu: The Legend Continues, both occurring in 1994.